-The Statewide Family Network Program grants are authorized under 520A of the Public Health Service Act, as amended.
-This announcement addresses Healthy People 2020 Mental Health and Mental Disorders Topic Area HP 2020-MHMD.
+Minority Fellowship Program grants are authorized under Section 520A of the Public Health Service Act, as amended.
+This announcement addresses Healthy People 2020 and the Mental Health and Mental Disorders Topic Area HP 2020-MHMD and Substance Abuse Topic Area HP 2020-SA.